aragon/AGPs/AGPs/AGP-1.md

 AGP Editors have two responsibilities:

 * Review proposals
-* Move proposals from Stage III through to Stage V
+* Move proposals from Stage III through to Stage IV

 **Review proposals**
 AGP Editors review proposals and accept, deny, or request modifications to them based on formatting, legibility, and compliance with AGP-1.

-**Move proposals from Stage III through to Stage V**
+**Move proposals from Stage III through to Stage IV**
 After a proposal author submits a pull request with their proposal in Stage III, an AGP Editor will review the proposal to make sure it is compliant with AGP-1.
-If so, the AGP Editor will move the AGP to Stage IV by merging the author’s pull request in the AGP repo and assigning the proposal an AGP number.
-After a proposal in Stage IV has been thoroughly reviewed, the author can request that an AGP Editor moves the proposal from Stage IV to Stage V.
+If so, the AGP Editor will assign an AGP number to the proposal.
+After a proposal in Stage III has been thoroughly reviewed, the author can request that an AGP Editor moves the proposal from Stage III to Stage IV.

 The current AGP Editors are: